amelie-girard7/Image-Processing-and-Pattern-Recognition/README.md

 #### Other Cases: Beyond Closed-Form Solutions

-In the cases of the categorical and Gaussian distributions, the MLE parameters can be computed in "closed form" (e.g., \( p_1 = \ldots \), \( \mu = \ldots \), etc.).
+In the cases of the categorical and Gaussian distributions, the MLE parameters can be computed in "closed form" (e.g., $( p_1 = \ldots $), $( \mu = \ldots $), etc.).
 However, not all distributions allow for such straightforward calculations.

 #### Distributions Requiring Iterative Algorithms

-For many other useful distributions, such as the Gamma distribution, the Student's \( t \)-distribution, etc., the MLE parameters (all or some) need to be determined with iterative algorithms.
+For many other useful distributions, such as the Gamma distribution, the Student's $( t $)-distribution, etc., the MLE parameters (all or some) need to be determined with iterative algorithms.

 #### Gaussian Mixture Model (GMM)